 The Bottom Line

 There are many harmful effects of sugar on teeth, as well as our gums.
 However, it is possible to prevent worse outcomes with the help of proper oral hygiene.
-Aside from brushing teeth daily, this also includes flossing, gargling with mouthwash, and using night guards to minimize teeth damage.
+Aside from brushing teeth daily, this also includes flossing, gargling with mouthwash, and using mouth guards to minimize teeth damage.